lrmikestone/jekyll.blog/_posts/2021-03-23-Richard-Stallman-Is-Back.md

 Here is the complete text of the comment made by Stallman:

 >Dubya has nominated [another caveman](https://web.archive.org/web/20030720043609/http://mailer.democrats.org:80/rdr/002KK007v70001D) for a federal appeals court.
-Refreshingly, the Democratic Party is organizing opposition.
+Refreshingly, the Democratic Party is organizing opposition.<br>
 [Reference updated on 2018-05-10 because the [old link](http://mailer.democrats.org/rdr/002KK007v70001D) was broken.]<br><br>
 >The nominee is quoted as saying that if the choice of a sexual partner were protected by the Constitution, "prostitution, adultery, necrophilia, bestiality, possession of child pornography, and even incest and pedophilia" also would be.
 He is probably mistaken, legally--but that is unfortunate.
 All of these acts should be legal as long as no one is coerced.
 They are illegal only because of prejudice and narrowmindedness.<br><br>
 >Some rules might be called for when these acts directly affect other people's interests.
 For incest, contraception could be mandatory to avoid risk of inbreeding.
 For prostitution, a license should be required to ensure prostitutes get regular medical check-ups, and they should have training and support in insisting on use of condoms.
 This will be an advance in public health, compared with the situation today.<br><br>